CloudCommandos/Raspclouds/My-Doc/kubernetes.md

 kubectl --namespace monitoring port-forward svc/alertmanager-main 9093
 ```

-Use `http://localhost:portnumber` to access the web interface or `curl http://localhost:portnumber` which will out put `<a href="/graph">Found</a>.` if deployment is successful.
+Use `http://localhost:portnumber` to access the web interface or `curl http://localhost:portnumber` which will output `<a href="/graph">Found</a>.` if deployment is successful.
 The port numbers for each applications are as followed:

 | Application | Port Number |
 | --- | --- |